Woodsia alpina (Bolton) S.F. Gray

 Basis for Listing

-Although there are a number of records of Woodsia alpina (alpine woodsia) in Minnesota, they are all from 3 counties in the northeast corner of the state (Cook, Lake, and St. Louis) (Northern Superior Uplands Section).
-All but 5 of the locations are along the shore of Lake Superior (North Shore Highlands Subsection), where development pressures are very great and increasing every year.
+Although there are a number of records of Woodsia alpina (alpine woodsia) in Minnesota, they are all from three counties in the northeast corner of the state (Northern Superior Uplands Section).
+All but five of the locations are along the shore of Lake Superior (North Shore Highlands Subsection), where development pressures are very great and increasing every year.
 Of particular concern are issues related to trail and road construction, recreational rock climbing, and timber management.
 These issues are especially problematic, because most of the W. alpina locations contain only a few plants, and extirpations could occur as a result of even small disturbances.
 Woodsia alpina was listed as special concern in Minnesota in 1996.
 A subsequent reevaluation of its rarity and threats to its habitat resulted in its status being elevated to threatened in 2013.

 Biology / Life History

 Molecular studies indicate that W. alpina is an allotetraploid (fertile hybrid) that was derived from W. glabella (smooth woodsia) and W. ilvensis (rusty woodsia) (Windham 1993).
 It is a perennial, however, it is not known how long individual plants may live.

 Conservation / Management

 Populations of W. alpina tend to be small and are usually restricted to specific portions of cliff features that may be separated from similar features by several meters (yards) or several kilometers (miles).
 This makes it difficult to define populations and to delineate habitat.
 For this reason, it may be necessary to carefully inspect all potential habitats near known populations if any management or development is contemplated.

 Conservation Efforts in Minnesota